 Introduction

 Effective management of hypertension is being influenced by a number of factors that center on social and economic status of the patient.
 Identification of these factors will enable informed intervention in the management of hypertensive patients.
 Association between socioeconomic status and poor health, particularly cardiovascular condition, has been known for decades in high income countries (1- 4).
 Few studies have reported on hypertension in relation with individual patient-level socioeconomic status in sub–Saharan African.
 (5-7) Hypertension was defined as, in absence of anti-hypertensive drugs, blood pressure measured at least three times in different days, with a systolic blood pressure >140 mmHg and/ or diastolic blood pressure > 90mmHg.
 High blood pressure is a serious public health concern, with World Health Organization (WHO) reporting global hypertension mortality rate of 13%.
-(8) High blood pressure is a preventable disease and has been associated directly with life style habits including tobacco smoking, educational status, lack of physical activity and alcohol consumption (9).
+(8) High blood pressure is a preventable disease and has been associated directly with lifestyle habits including tobacco smoking, educational status, lack of physical activity and alcohol consumption (9).
 In fact, the relationship between hypertension and socioeconomic status (SES) has been well established in advanced countries (4).
 Socioeconomic status (SES) is a complex term combining a number of variables including employment status, educational level, income, and wealth as well as place of residence.
 SES is a well-established cardiovascular risk factor and means for predicting behavior (10, 11).
 Educational status has been established as the best marker of SES since it offers the most stable measure at an individual level and does not have the problem of reverse causation such as income and wealth statue.
 (11) Studies of hospital populations have shown an association between low SES and higher prevalence of hypertension, poorer BP control and higher mortality rate (12-16).
 However, studies on the relationship between SES and hypertension in low- and middle-income countries are limited (17, 18).
 While the association between SES and BP control among patients who manage their BP condition in general practice has not been fully established.
 Thus this work aimed to evaluate influence of socioeconomic factors on management of hypertension among patients managed in community practice.

 Method